 2. Forgetting Cemetery Fees

 A common mistake is calculating the funeral home’s fee but forgetting the cemetery.
 Opening and closing a grave can add $1,000 to $3,000 to the bill.
-If you are planning a burial, use the Burial Cost Calculator to ensure these third-party fees are included in your insurance total.
+If you are planning a burial, be sure to include these third-party cemetery fees when setting your insurance coverage total.

 3. Ignoring the Contingent Beneficiary